 Linda is Chair of Conservatoires UK and a member of the International Advisory Council for the Creative Industries Federation.

-Howard’s choice of programmes expanded and improved the orchestra’s repertoire whilst at the same time giving its members the chance to play many different styles of music.
+Howard’s choice of programmes expanded and improved the Orchestra’s repertoire and gave its members the chance to play many different styles of music.
 Concert programmes ranged from symphonies and concertos to ballet, opera and light music pieces, and only very rarely were any works repeated.
-Under Howard’s directorship, the orchestra performed well over 300 works in 90 regular concerts and various special events.
+Under Howard’s directorship, the Orchestra performed well over 300 works in 90 regular concerts and various special events.
 Several of these were joint concerts with the Langcliffe Singers, including the Verdi Requiem and Mendelssohn’s Elijah.

 Howard’s 38 years as a professional clarinettist provided the contacts that led to concerto performances with Marat Bisengaliev (violin), Benjamin Frith (piano) and the Gould Trio.
 He also helped to initiate two very successful day workshops, attended by over 70 musicians from Yorkshire, Lancashire and Cumbria, and a World Premiere of ‘Striding Dales’ by Christopher Beardsley, both events supported by Making Music.